-The James Tudor Foundation’s Physical Healthcare Grant programme, which has replaced its Medical Research programme, supports health charities across the UK that provide therapeutic interventions, health information, and direct healthcare.
+The James Tudor Foundation’s Physical Healthcare Grant programme has replaced its Medical Research programme.
+Grants of up to £25,000 are available for UK health charities that provide therapeutic interventions, health information, and direct healthcare.

 The Physical Healthcare Grant programme covers: